hacpai/show-me-the-code/Python/README.md

 **第 0048 题：**Write a function called `most_frequent` that takes a string and prints the letters in decreasing order of frequency.

 Find text samples from several different languages and see how letter frequency varies between languages.
-Compare your results with the tables at http: // en.wikipedia.org/wiki/Letter_frequencies.
+Compare your results with the tables at http://en.wikipedia.org/wiki/Letter_frequencies .

 **第 0049 题：More anagrams!